beast-dev/doc/tutorials/workshop_figtree/workshop_figtree.md

 ## Exercise 1 – Visualizing Cross-Border Transmission of Ebola virus during the 2014-2016 West Africa Epidemic

 **Summary:** This tutorial provides a step-by-step guide to visualize an Ebola virus timetree generated from 1610 sequences that have been collected at different time points.
 These sequences represent 5% of the known cases.
-The data has been used to elucidate the factors driving the spread and persistence of the Ebola epidemic in Dudas et al. Nature 2017.
+The data has been used to elucidate the factors driving the spread and persistence of the Ebola epidemic in [Dudas et al. Nature 2017](https://www.nature.com/articles/nature22040).
-(<a href=\"https://www.nature.com/articles/nature22040\">Dudas et al. Nature 2017</a>).
 The aim of this exercise is to visually identify cross-border virus movement between West African countries, and identify the date of emergence of the main Ebola virus lineages in particular countries.
 The data files for this tutorial <a href="{{ root_url }}files/YFVtutorialFiles.zip"> can be downloaded from here</a>.
 This contains a timetree in newick format with 1610 tips and a corresponding metadata file.
 The metadata file includes:

--**Taxa:** name of the taxon (identical to the timetree) -**Country:** country of sampling
+- **Taxa:** name of the taxon (identical to the timetree)
+- **Country:** country of sampling
--**Location:** province of sampling
+- **Location:** province of sampling
--**Latitude:** latitude of the province centroid -**Longitude:** longitude of the province centroid -**Collection_date:** date of collection of the taxa (dd/mm/yyyy)
+- **Latitude:** latitude of the province centroid
+- **Longitude:** longitude of the province centroid
+- **Collection_date:** date of collection of the taxa (dd/mm/yyyy)

 ### Loading a tree and metadata
 To load a phylogenetic timetree, select the `Open...` option from the `File` menu and browse the “west-african-ebola.tre” to load it.
 Alternatively, by double-clicking on phylogenetic tree files with extension .tree and .tre, these will open directly on FigTree.
 Once loaded, the tree will be shown in Figtree.
 To load metadata files (tab-delimited files), select the `Open...` option from the `File` menu, `Import Annotations`.
 Browse the “west-african-ebola.metadata.txt” to load the metadata file.